Country 52/196: Lesotho

 Lesotho turned out to be one of our favorite countries in Africa.
 It is a green, mountainous paradise, which offers plenty of adventures.
 However, it is a bit hard to get around.
-We tend to travel by public transportation (not only because it is better for the environment, but also because we are not allowed to rent a car while on a Guinness world record project), but the truth is that in Lesotho it is really hard to get around without a private car.
+We tend to travel by public transportation, but the truth is that in Lesotho it is really hard to get around without a private car.
 The mini-buses don’t run on a fixed schedule, they tend to be overcrowded, and on longer distances, you’ll have to transfer often to reach your final destination.
 For locals, who can’t afford a car, hitchhiking is a very common practice.
 Well, after wasting a lot of time while waiting on buses, in the end, we managed to visit most of the places we were planning to visit in Lesotho. 😉

 Maseru and Makhalanyane